-- In Russian-speaking regions, people may still quote prices in roubles instead of hryvnya from force of habit.
+- In Russian-speaking regions, people may use the word rouble when they mean hryvnya from force of habit.

 - It’s virtually impossible to buy any hryvnya before you get to Ukraine and it doesn't make a lot of sense to do so.